Letter of Protest Service

-Stop an infringing trademark application
+Stop an infringing trademark application before it registers.

 If you become aware of a trademark application pending at the U.S. Patent and Trademark Office that you believe is too similar to a mark that you own, you can inexpensively voice your objection to registration with a Letter of Protest.
 Work with experienced trademark attorneys to present evidence of potential infringement in the form the USPTO requires.
 Submitting a Letter of Protest is far less expensive than pursuing litigation to block the registration of a potentially infringing mark.

 You fill out the law firm's online agreement and pay the flat fee by credit card.

 The trademark attorney assigned to your case contacts you with any questions they may have and drafts the assignment of ownership.
 You review and sign the assignment before it is filed with the USPTO.

 The attorney files the Letter of Protest with the USPTO and becomes responsible for keeping you updated on the case status.